 In an effort to maintain a safe educational and working environment for students and staff, NUC-FTC does not accept applicants who are known to have certain types of criminal convictions in their backgrounds.
 NUC-FTC specifically does not accept individuals who are registered sex offenders/sexual predators.
 Registered sex offenders must self-disclose sex offender/sexual predator registry status at or before applying for enrollment at NUC-FTC.
 Admitted students who are discovered to have misrepresented their criminal conviction history to NUC-FTC are subject to immediate dismissal.
-Similarly, students who commit certain types of crimes while enrolled are subject to immediate dismissal.
-As such, students convicted of any criminal offense while enrolled must report that conviction to the college within ten (10) days of receiving the conviction.
-Students who fail to report a criminal conviction while enrolled are subject to immediate dismissal.
-NUC-FTC reserves the right to conduct criminal background checks on applicants and students in circumstances deemed appropriate by NUC-FTC.
+Similarly, students who commit certain types of crimes while enrolled must report that conviction to the college within ten (10) days of receiving the conviction.
+Students who fail to report a criminal conviction while enrolled are subject to immediate dismissal and students in circumstances deemed appropriate by NUC-FTC.
 Individuals who are denied admission or have their admission revoked based on their criminal record may appeal.
 The appeal must in writing and contain the following: nature of offense for which the applicant was convicted; justification for consideration of admission/reinstatement; and parole officer contact information and conditions of parole, if any.